MAGICGrants/MagicGrants.org/funds/privacy_guides/index.md

 * To maintain the best privacy educational resources.
 * To foster a privacy community.
-* TO remain free of advertisements and affiliate links.
+* To remain free of advertisements and affiliate links.

 ## Committee Minutes